 |How is member cover renewed?||Automatically||By letter|

 |Is the cover part of my super interest?||Yes – by default||No – it’s additional|

 It’s often handy to compare death/life and TPD cover online and read reviews by industry ratings groups and consumer organisations.

 Premiums paid for insurance cover within super are not tax deductible by the superannuation fund member, but can be for super funds who usually then pass the saving onto members (another reason the rates are lower!).

 Getting or tailoring insurance through an Industry SuperFund

-Industry SuperFunds use their bulk buying power to negotiate lower rates than most individuals can secure, and these funds then pass those savings onto members.
+Industry SuperFunds use their bulk buying power to negotiate lower premium rates than most individuals can secure, and these funds then pass those savings onto members.